-12.13 The Clean Air Act regulates emissions from commercial and domestic premises in Smoke Control Areas.
-However, this legislation was developed in the 1960s, primarily aimed at coal combustion, and is not appropriate for the current pollution situation and control of fine particulate emissions.
+12.18 The Clean Air Act regulates emissions from commercial and domestic premises in Smoke Control Areas (SCAs).
+However, this legislation was developed in the 1960s, primarily aimed at coal combustion, and is not appropriate for the current pollution situation and control of fine particulate or NO2 emissions.
 Of specific concern is the fact that most existing boilers in urban areas are now gas fuelled and hence emissions are significantly lower than the Act's requirements.
-Therefore although biomass boilers may meet Clean Air Act standards, in many circumstances they still have the potential to produce PM{10} emissions that are worse than the current gas equivalent.
+Therefore although boilers or combustion plant may meet Clean Air Act standards, in many circumstances they still have the potential to produce PM10, PM{2.5} and NO2 emissions that are worse than the current gas equivalent.

-12.14 At the time of writing, a comprehensive review of the Clean Air Act was underway.
+12.19 At the time of writing, a comprehensive review of the Clean Air Act was underway.
 This process commenced at the start of 2013 with a questionnaire circulated to local authorities, industry and other interested parties seeking views on how the Act should be revamped, and information on evidence gaps.
-The questionnaire responses were used as the basis for a focus group workshop run by Defra, which was followed later in 2013 by a call for evidence seeking additional input.
-This material is being used as the basis for reviewing the Act, which will progress during 2016.
+The questionnaire responses were used as the basis for a focus group workshop run by